sandy98/node-simple-router/README.md

 ###III) Getting parameters from urls

-Uses a similar convention as Express.js: any url segment preceded by a colon is treated as a parameter, as shown below
+Uses a similar convention as Express.js:  url segment preceded by a colon is treated as a parameter, as shown below

 ```javascript
 router.get('/users/:id', function(request, response) {